Updated: March 27th, 2021

 - Maximum of 25 individuals are allowed on the ice (50 at the ENMAX Centre).
 This includes any coaches or rink side volunteers

 - Skaters must pre-register for all sessions for tracking purposes, no drop-ins permitted

-- You should follow the posted signs in the arena and leave the arena as quickly as possible after your ice time
+- Please follow the posted signs in the arena and leave the arena as quickly as possible after your ice time

 - Enter the building no earlier than 15 minutes before your scheduled time